 4- to 5-Year-Old Development: Emotional and Social Development

-Your self-centered child is now figuring out that it is not always about him or her.
+Your self-centered child is now figuring out that it is not always about them.
 At this age, children are starting to understand about other people's feelings.
-Your 4- to 5-year-old should be better able to work through conflicts and control his or her emotions.
+Your 4- to 5-year-old should be better able to work through conflicts and control their emotions.

 Emotional and social development milestones your child may achieve at this age include:

-- Enjoys playing with other children and pleasing his or her friends
+- Enjoys playing with other children and pleasing their friends

 - Shares and takes turns, at least most of the time, and understands rules of games